Umami Pot

 wafu dressing

-The vinegar typically used in wafu dressing is rice vinegar.
-By using rice vinegar, you achieve a milder and smoother acidity in the dressing.
-Although you can substitute it with other types of vinegar, such as white vinegar or apple cider vinegar, they will result in stronger acidity.
-Therefore, I highly recommend using rice vinegar.
+While you can substitute it with other types of vinegar, such as white vinegar or apple cider vinegar, they tend to create a sharper, more intense acidity.
+That's why I highly recommend using rice vinegar for this dressing.

 wafu dressing